 - Sustainability: The proposed project has a) a plan for measuring its success and b) the potential to scale beyond a pilot phase to other classrooms, units, departments and/or schools, either directly or through providing a compelling example for adoption.
 A plan for project evaluation and sustainability

 - Support: The proposed project is strongly endorsed by participating academic unit(s), and all requisite technical and administrative support have been identified and deemed feasible; academic units commit to supporting the project past its incubation phase if deemed successful.

 - For proposals meeting the Selection Criteria, appropriate staff/support personnel will collaborate with the proposing individual/team to assess project feasibility and to identify possible resources needed for implementation (such as investigation of possible software or platform needs, infrastructure and support staff requirements, budget for seed funding, and timeline to implementation).

 - Following the above step, select concept proposals will be co-developed into project development plans, including implementation and evaluation milestones, for funding and incubation.
 If initial discussions regarding the feasibility of the project reveal that the concept proposal is missing significant key elements, such as an assessment of market demand or sustainability plan, we will encourage the concept’s continued development for consideration at a later date.

-Both the funding and timing of project implementation depends on the scale and requirements of the proposed idea.
+- Both the funding and timing of project implementation depends on the scale and requirement of the proposed idea.